Firearms unit: History

-Organization
+Organisation

-Firearms units in large forces are headed by a Chief Superintendent, Superintendent, four Chief Inspectors, three Inspectors and six Sergeants, with up to fifty to sixty Constables.
-In certain smaller forces, the firearms unit is headed by a Superintendent, four Chief Inspectors, two Inspectors, four Sergeants, with forty to fifty Constables.
+Firearms units in large forces are headed by a chief superintendent, superintendent, four chief inspectors, three inspectors and six sergeants, with up to fifty to sixty constables.
+In certain smaller forces, the firearms unit is headed by a superintendent, four chief inspectors, two inspectors, four sergeants, with forty to fifty constables.

 Firearms units maintain a number of tactical advisors to aid senior officers in decision making during major incidents, and to provide a planning capability for planned firearms operations and VIP protection.
 The main responsibilities of firearms units in the UK are the response to emergency calls believed to involve firearms, and the arrest of armed, dangerous or barricaded criminals in official raids and operations.
-Specialist Firearms Officers receive enhanced training in dynamic entry tactics, for hostage rescue.
+Specialist firearms officers receive enhanced training in dynamic entry tactics, for hostage rescue.

-Each police force operates an Armed Response Vehicle system, crewed by Authorised Firearms Officers.
+Each police force operates an Armed Response Vehicle system, crewed by authorised firearms officers.
 ARVs were introduced into the British police in the early 1990s, to provide them with the capability to respond to firearms incidents.
 ARVs constantly patrol a geographical area, reducing deployment time.
 Most forces have purchased Volvo V70s for ARV duties, although the Metropolitan Police Service employs standard BMW area cars, adapted for specialist duty usage.

 The new 'standard' vehicle for ARV use, as of 2012, favored by most forces and soon to be adopted by the MET police is the BMW X5.

 Many forces operate Road Policing Units, solely responsible for maintaining the traffic flow on UK motorways and A roads.
 Instead of creating both an ARV and an RPU, certain forces have merged them together creating "Traffic ARVs" which carry out normal road policing duties, until required for firearms incidents.